inr-kit/twps/docs/source/how_to_use.rst

 Multi-line snippets
 -------------------

 A snippet can take several lines, in this case it is always executed.
-The usual indentation rules for Python code should apply to the multi-line snippets.
+The standard Python indentation rules apply to the multi-line snippets.
 Consider the following template: